Blueberry Lemon Icebox Cake is a light and refreshing, no-bake gluten free dessert recipe that's perfect for spring and summer!

 Line a 9×5″ loaf pan with plastic wrap letting it hang generously off the ends then spread 3/4 cup of the lemon whip mixture in the bottom.
 Next add a layer of graham crackers, cutting or breaking them to fit into an even layer.

-I love these gluten free Kinnikinnick Graham Crackers, which I also use for my No-Bake S’Mores Icebox Cake.
+I love gluten free Kinnikinnick Graham Crackers, which I also use for my No-Bake S’Mores Icebox Cake.

 Add another layer of the lemon whip mixture followed by a scant cup blueberries, then repeat the lemon whip >> graham cracker >> lemon whip >> blueberry layers two more times (I’ve listed it out to easily follow in the recipe card below.)
-Cover the top with plastic wrap then chill in the refrigerate for at least 18 hours.

 Step 3: Slice the Icebox Cake

 When you’re ready to eat, invert the cake onto a cutting board then use the overhanging plastic wrap to loosen it from the pan.
 Sprinkle the top with crushed graham crackers for a pretty presentation, then use a very sharp knife to cut the cake into slices.
-I find it helps to wipe the knife off on a paper towel in between slices.

-I mean, does it get more gorgeous (and delicious) than this?!
-I hope you love this super easy, light and refreshing no bake icebox cake as much as we do.
-Perfect for spring, summer, and every season in between – enjoy!
+Does it get more gorgeous (and delicious) than this?!
+I hope you love this easy, light and refreshing no bake icebox cake as much as we do.

 Blueberry Lemon Icebox Cake